 You could potentially save

-Below are some basic questions answered; for more information visit the Australian Taxation Office (ATO) website or contact a qualified accountant for advice tailored to your circumstances.
+Below are some basic questions answered.
+For more information visit the Australian Taxation Office (ATO) website or contact a qualified accountant for advice tailored to your personal circumstances.

 What is a tax-deductible donation?